x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

 # `Defining a Variable`
-Basically: `variables` are like containers that store literal data
+Basically: `Variables` are like containers that store literal data

-Specifically: `variables` are pointers that reference a location in memory where the literal data is physically stored
+Specifically: `Variables` are names that are map to a location in memory where the literal data is physically stored
 * The data a variable points to can change
-* quotes are used to distinguish text data from a variable.
+* Quotes are used to distinguish text data from a variable.
+* In Python variables are stored in a dictionary and mapped to their values.

 ```python
 "example"       # Text Data